 Research has demonstrated such effects for several reflex areas and their reflected parts of the body.
 In general terms, the benefits of reflexology have to do with the reduction of stress.
 Because the feet and hands help set the tension level for the rest of the body, they are an easy way to interrupt the stress signal and reset homeostasis, the body’s equilibrium.

-To learn more, email April Shaver (aprilsha33 @ gmail.com).
+To learn more, email April Shaver (aprilshaverlmt @ gmail.com).

 Massage Gift Certificates

-Choose from 60 minute or 90 minute sessions with Julia, Peter, or April by clicking here.
+Purchase a 60 minute or 90 minute massage with Julia or Peter by clicking the link below and scrolling down.